-If you’re a singleton and kids aren’t on the cards, or if your other half is crazy rich, you don’t really need Life Insurance!
-And yes, that is me a broker, possibly telling you not to buy anything.
+If you’re a singleton and kids aren’t on the cards or your other half is crazy rich, you don’t really need Life Insurance!
+And yes, that is me, a broker, possibly telling you not to buy anything.

 Of course, if you’re getting a mortgage, you’ve no choice here, and you have to get Mortgage Protection.